The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Model, results and background

-Fix $C \in (0,\infty)$, abbreviate $\delta(\beta) = \beta^{-2/3}$, and define \be \ee As shown in \cite{dHJKP1}, $I(\kappa,\beta;C)$ appears as the leading order term in a computation of the Dirichlet form associated with a \emph{dynamic} version of the Widom-Rowlinson model.
-In this dynamic version, the special role of the critical disc $B_{R_c(\kappa)}(0)$ becomes apparent through the fact that the set $\{\gamma \in \Gamma\colon\,|V(\gamma) - \pi R_c(\kappa)^2| \leq C\delta(\beta)\}$ forms the \emph{gate} for the metastable transition from the gas phase (`$\T$ empty') to the liquid phase (`$\T$ full') in the metastable regime \eqref{metaregalt}.
-The main ingredient in \cite{dHJKP1} is the following sharp asymptotics.
+Fix $C \in (0,\infty)$, abbreviate $\delta(\beta) = \beta^{-2/3}$, and define \be \ee The main objective of the present paper is to obtain sharp upper and lower bounds on $I(\kappa,\beta;C)$.
+Our result is a statement about a \emph{restricted equilibrium}: we provide sharp bounds on the probability that the halo has a volume that lies inside an interval of width $C\beta^{-2/3}$ around the volume of the critical disk $B_{\Rc(\kappa)}(0)$.
+In addition, we prove that this restricted equilibrium represents the formation of a \emph{critical droplet}.
+A critical droplet in the context of metastability refers to a cluster of particles that has reached the minimum size required for a phase transition to occur.
+Therefore the significance of $I(\kappa,\beta;C)$ arises also in the analysis of the metastable behaviour of a dynamical version of the Widom-Rowlinson model where particles are created or annihilated according to a Glauber dynamics.
+In this context, the special role of the critical disk $B_{\Rc(\kappa)}(0)$ becomes apparent through the fact that the set $\{\gamma \in \Gamma\colon\,|V(\gamma) - \pi \Rc(\kappa)^2| \leq C\delta(\beta)\}$ forms the \emph{gate} for the metastable transition from the vapour phase (`$\T$ empty') to the liquid phase (`$\T$ full') in the metastable regime \eqref{metaregalt}.